Snapshots¶

 Networksmake sure to chooseAuto-assign floating IP - Submit

-- Once the virtual machine has spun up, ssh into it and check the machine if it is up to your specifications.
+- Once the virtual machine has spun up, ssh into it and check if the machine is up to your specifications.

 - Go back to the original virtual machine

-Actions->Show all->Update floating IPs->Trash can icon->Submit - Go to the newly restore virtual machine
+Actions->Show all->Update floating IPs->Trash can icon->Submit - Go to the newly restored virtual machine

-Actions->Show all->Update floating IPs->Trash can icon->Submit - Go to the newly restore virtual machine
+Actions->Show all->Update floating IPs->Trash can icon->Submit - Go to the newly restored virtual machine

-Actions->Show all->Update floating IPs->+ Add-> Choose the original IP from the dropdown menu ->Submit - Wait a minute, the original IP will show up behind the new machines name.
+Actions->Show all->Update floating IPs->+ Add-> Choose the original virtual machine's IP from the dropdown menu ->Submit - Wait a minute, the original machine's IP will show up behind the new machine's name.

 - Done.